Miranda (state): Race and ethnicity

-According to the 2011 Census, the racial composition of the population was:
+In the 2011 Census, the racial composition of the population was:

 Economy

 The economic development of the state is based on the excellence of its soils, which has allowed the boom in agriculture.
 The region of the valleys of Tuy is characterized by the production of cocoa, sugar cane, and corn, among other crops.
 Barlovento also has great fertility of its lands, standing out the cultivation of cocoa and a great variety of fruits and vegetables.
 Likewise, Guatire and Guarenas have good lands for cultivation, being coffee one of the main products of the area.

-Among other economic activities is the industrial one, standing out the manufacturing one, which conforms together with the one of the Federal District the first urban manufacturing set of the country.
+Among other economic activities is the industrial one, standing out the manufacturing one, which conforms together with that of the Federal District the first urban manufacturing set of the country.

 The tertiary sector is extremely important: financial, commercial and service activities are concentrated in the area of Miranda.
 During the last two decades the tourist activity has grown with the installation of a great hotel infrastructure in the coast of Barlovento.

 Cereals are grown in the fertile valleys of Tuy, while the microclimates are used for horticultural and fruit activities whose products are processed in the agro-industries.

 In suburban areas, poultry and pig farming are practiced, especially promoted by Portuguese, Spanish and Italian immigrants.

 Coffee production has decreased; however, the expansion of sugar cane and cotton crops in the Tuy Valley continues.
 Since colonial times there have been cocoa plantations in Barlovento combined with cassava, yams, caraotas or beans and bananas.

 The industrialization process had an important economic impact, favored by its proximity to the city of Caracas, mainly in the cities of Petare, Guarenas and Guatire and in the valley of Tuy, where manufacturing centers of the metal-mechanical, chemical and food sectors were established.
 This led to a major urban boom, which caused a decrease in the amount of agricultural land.